Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect

-\emph{Conclusion.}---In summary, we have proposed a nonlinearity-induced topological phase transition of the unique non-Hermitian point gap topology and experimentally observed the reversal of the NHSE driven by input power.
-On the fundamental level, our results uncover a novel interplay between nonlinearity and non-Hermitian topology.
+\textbf{Discussion}\\ In summary, we have proposed a nonlinearity-induced topological phase transition of the unique non-Hermitian point-gap topology and experimentally observed the reversal of the NHSE driven by input power and the harmonic generation linked to the NHSE.
+On the fundamental level, our results demonstrate that nonlinearity can drive point-gap topological phase transitions in non-Hermitian systems, enabling the reversal of the NHSE through input power rather than structural modification.
+The harmonic signals generated by the skin modes further inherit this reversal, revealing an intrinsic connection between nonlinear frequency conversion and non-Hermitian topology.
 Practically, our scheme to realize the nonreciprocal coupling, which is much more compact and controllable compared to previous designs that require feedback controls~\cite{wang2024nonlinear,padlewski2025observation}, is promising for reconfigurable and nonreciprocal manipulation of electromagnetic waves.
-Furthermore, our design can be easily extended to construct various linear and nonlinear non-Hermitian models in one and two dimensions, and hence can serve as a new and versatile platform for exploring nonlinear, non-Hermitian and topological physics.
+Meanwhile, the successful generation of harmonic signals may open a new route for frequency conversion and generation using novel non-Hermitian mechanisms.

+{The key element in our system, i.e., amplifier-based nonreciprocal coupling combined with saturable nonlinearity, is not restricted to this specific implementation and is in principle applicable to other active wave platforms.
+Moreover, the current four-arm H-shaped resonator design naturally extends to two-dimensional networks, as each arm offers an independent coupling channel, facilitating planar connectivity~\cite{peterson2018quantized, Liu2025Quantized}.
+Hence, it would be highly desirable to extend our system to two dimensions, where novel physics emerging from the interplay among nonlinearity, non-Hermiticity, and band topology can be further explored.}